 What does H4CBD do?

-The exact properties of H4CBD remain unknown, but the limited information available on this cannabinoid indicates that it has considerably higher affinity for your brain’s CB1 neuroreceptors than conventional CBD.
-Since CBD normally does not typically have any affinity for CB1 receptors, it is unclear what to make of this data.
-Nonetheless, people who use H4CBD generally report that it feels like CBD but with considerably higher psychoactivity.
+The exact properties of H4CBD remain largely unknown, The limited information available on this cannabinoid indicates that it has a considerably higher affinity for your brain’s CB1 neuroreceptors than conventional CBD.
+Since CBD normally does not have any direct affinity for CB1 receptors, it is unclear what to make of this data.
+Nonetheless, people who use H4CBD generally report that it feels like CBD, but with considerably higher psychoactivity.

 Is H4CBD the same thing as CBD?

-No. H4CBD and conventional CBD share many similarities, but they are not the same molecule.
-Just to start, these two cannabinoids offer completely different experienced effects, and from its chemical structure down to its method of procurement, CBD is fundamentally different from H4CBD.
+No. H4CBD and conventional CBD share many similarities, but they are not exactly the same molecule.
+These two cannabinoids offer completely different experienced effects.
+Also, from its chemical structure down to its method of procurement, CBD is fundamentally different from H4CBD.

 H4CBD vs. CBD